After a round of surprising victories and close encounters, Queensland’s qualifying teams for the FFA Cup Round of 32 have been confirmed.

 The visitors opened the scoring in the 29th minute through Shelford Dais, taking a 1-0 lead into the break before Surfers Paradise Apollo hit back to equalise in the 71st minute.

-Having previously knocked NPL Queensland side Moreton Bay United out of the competition, the Gold Coast Premier League team worked hard to produce another cupset, but an 80th minute Corey Lucas goal was enough to secure the win for Olympic and lock in their place in the FFA Cup national stages.
+Having previously knocked NPL Queensland side Moreton Bay United out of the competition, the Gold Coast Premier League team worked hard to produce another cupset, but an 80th minute Chris Lucas goal was enough to secure the win for Olympic and lock in their place in the FFA Cup national stages.

 Brothers Townsville 1 (2) def. by Magpies Crusaders 1 (3)